nitrictech/example-apps/neon-tasklist/README.md

 - Create smart serverless functions and APIs
 - Build reliable distributed apps that use events and/or queues
-- Securely store, retrieve and rotate secrets
+- Securely store and retrieve secrets
 - Read and write files from buckets

 ## Documentation

 The full documentation is available at [nitric.io/docs](https://nitric.io/docs).

-We're completely opensource and encourage [code contributions](https://nitric.io/docs/contributions).
+We're completely open-source and encourage [code contributions](https://nitric.io/docs/contributions).

 ## Get in touch